Backups & Storage

 Decide which tool fits each service before installing anything

 Do: List every service you need remote access to.
 For each: is it admin-only (you only), small group (you + family with clients), or public-shareable (anyone with the link)?
 Admin-only → Tailscale.
 Public-shareable → Cloudflare Tunnel.
-Family group → either, with Cloudflare's 50-seat free tier being more generous than Tailscale's 6-user limit.
+Family group → either: Cloudflare Access is free up to 50 users, while Tailscale's free Personal plan (Pricing v4, April 2026) covers 6 users with unlimited user-owned devices and 50 tagged resources.

 Expected result: A list with service name → recommended tool annotation.

-If not: If you're unsure, default to Tailscale for the first install — it's easier to add Cloudflare Tunnel later than to remove Cloudflare Tunnel access from a public hostname after sharing the URL.
+If not: If you're unsure, default to Tailscale for the first install — it's easier to add Cloudflare Tunnel later than to un-share a public Cloudflare hostname after the URL is out.
+If you'd rather not depend on a hosted control plane at all, the self-hosted equivalents are Headscale (a Tailscale control server) and Pangolin (a Cloudflare-Tunnel-style reverse proxy on your own VPS) — more setup, full sovereignty.

 Install Tailscale on the NAS